 Grammy-winning artist Doja Cat said in a TikTok video that she believes she may have lipedema, a chronic condition that causes abnormal fat accumulation in the lower body.
-She explained that this pattern of fat — around her thighs, knees, calves and hips — played a role in her decision to get liposuction in 2023.
+She described disproportionate fat around her thighs, knees, calves and hips, and said that this pattern influenced her decision to have liposuction in 2023.
+She noted particularly large deposits around her knees and lower legs despite not being markedly overweight overall.

 What is lipedema?